Combining tides with satellite data¶

 This lower resolution data includes a buffer around the extent of our satellite data so that tides can be modelled seamlessly across analysis boundaries.

-Now run pixel_tides
+pixel_tides

 , passing our satellite dataset ds